 Juniper Networks has jumped on the network automation train announcing the EngNet, a set of automation tools, resources, and social communities, with the addition of the NRE Labs, a web-based, on-demand automation curriculum focused on the emerging network reliability engineering (NRE) role.

-While most current networks are still dominated by manual operations issued through the command line interface (CLI), a recent Gartner report suggests that “by 2022, only 25 percent of network operation will use CLI”, which is a significant drop from 70 percent seen today.
+While most current networks are still dominated by texting solutions for small business, a recent Gartner report suggests that “by 2022, only 25 percent of network operation will use CLI”, which is a significant drop from 70 percent seen today.
 According to Juniper, this move needs an industry-wide rethinking of the approach to network automation.

 Although it sounds a lot like Cisco’s intent-based networking, Juniper is actually taking a slightly different approach, putting everything, including the automation tools, resources, and social communities into a single site, the EngNet.
 It features API documentation, access to various Juniper Labs, virtual resources, a learning portal and an Automation Exchange of useful network automation tools, allowing Juniper customers and partners to contribute to the Automation Exchange within the community.